 Birthplace: Baltimore, Maryland, United States of America

-Mervyn Edward "Merv" Griffin, Jr. was an American television host, musician, actor, and media mogul.
+Mervyn Edward Griffin Jr. (July 6, 1925 – August 12, 2007) was an American television host and media mogul.
 He began his career as a radio and big band singer who went on to appear in film and on Broadway.
-From 1965 to 1986 Griffin hosted his own talk show, The Merv Griffin Show, produced by Westinghouse Broadcasting.
-He also created the game shows Jeopardy!, Wheel of Fortune, Click, Ruckus, and Merv Griffin's Crosswords with his own television production companies, Merv Griffin Enterprises and Merv Griffin Entertainment.
-During his lifetime, Griffin was considered an entertainment business magnate. ...more on Wikipedia
+From 1965 to 1986, Griffin hosted his own talk show, The Merv Griffin Show.
+He also created the internationally popular game shows Jeopardy! and Wheel of Fortune through his television production companies, Merv Griffin Enterprises and Merv Griffin Entertainment. ...more on Wikipedia

 Age: Dec. at 82 (1925-2007)